Difference Between Java Swing vs Java FX

-Both are utilized heavily in Java ecosystem for building UI components.
+Both are utilized heavily in the Java ecosystem for building UI components.
 These UI components are based on MVC pattern and pluggable in nature.
-Another aspect is that, they are independent of the underlying platform, developers need to be aware of the Java concepts and can create UI components.
-Swing has an impressive number of UI components available, which has built-in classes for every UI need i.e. button, panel, frame etc. Java FX, on the other hand, has UI components which are originally based on Swing, since Swing arrived much earlier than JavaFX.
+Another aspect is that they are independent of the underlying platform; developers need to be aware of the Java concepts and can create UI components.
+Swing has an impressive number of UI components available, which has built-in classes for every UI need, i.e. button, panel, frame etc. On the other hand, Java FX has UI components that are originally based on Swing since Swing arrived much earlier than JavaFX.

 JavaFX can provide the software platform, for writing rich internet application which has modern UI, with a sophisticated look and feel.
 It is still evolving and expected to grow in the future.
 From a Java developer perspective, both technologies are highly useful in writing pluggable UI components.
 With its vast UI component library, Swing can provide added advantage to the developer, whereas when it comes to design modern and rich internet application, JavaFX can supersede Swing.